Artemis: Minor myths

 Chione was a beautiful princess of Phocis.
 She was beloved by two gods, Hermes and Apollo, and boasted that she was more beautiful than Artemis because she had made two gods fall in love with her at once.
 Artemis was furious and pierced Chione's blasphemous tongue with an arrow, leaving the girl to choke in her own blood.

 Polyphonte was a young woman who fled home in pursuit of a free, virginal life with Artemis, as opposed to the conventional life of marriage and children favoured by Aphrodite.
 As a punishment, Aphrodite cursed her, causing her to mate and have children with a bear.
 Artemis, seeing that, was disgusted and sent a horde of wild animals against her, causing Polyphonte to flee to her father's house.
 Her resulting offspring, Agrius and Oreius, were wild cannibals who incurred the hatred of Zeus.
 Ultimately the entire family was transformed into birds who became ill portents for mankind.

 Coronis was a princess from Thessaly who became the lover of Apollo and fell pregnant.
 While Apollo was away, Coronis began an affair with a mortal man named Ischys.
 When Apollo learnt of this, he sent Artemis to kill the pregnant Coronis, or Artemis had the initiative to kill Coronis on her own accord for the insult done against her brother.
 The unborn child, Asclepius, was later removed from his dead mother's womb.

-When Queen Echemeia of Kos ceased to worship Artemis, she shot her with an arrow; Persephone then snatched the still-living Euthemia and brought her to the Underworld.

 Trojan War

 Artemis slaying a deer, from the courtyard of House III, 125–100 BCE.
 Archaeological Museum of Delos, Greece.

 Artemis may have been represented as a supporter of Troy because her brother Apollo was the patron god of the city, and she herself was widely worshipped in western Anatolia in historical times.
 Artemis plays a significant role in the war; like Leto and Apollo, Artemis took the side of the Trojans.
 In the Iliad, Artemis on her chariot with the golden reins, kills the daughter of Bellerophon.
-Bellorophone was a divine Greek hero who killed the monster Chimera.
+Bellorophon was a divine Greek hero who killed the monster Chimera.
 At the beginning of the Greek's journey to Troy, Artemis punished Agamemnon after he killed a sacred stag in a sacred grove and boasted that he was a better hunter than the goddess.